peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 and the X.509 Certificate MUST include a public key corresponding to the key used to satisfy the challenge.

-Depending on the Certificate Issuer's X.509 certificate profile, the CSR and X.509 Certificate MAY associate the certificate to the Federation Entity by including the Entity ID in the certificate.
+Depending on the Certificate Issuer's X.509 Certificate profile, the CSR and X.509 Certificate MAY associate the X.509 Certificate to the Federation Entity by including the Entity ID in the X.509 Certificate.
 To do so, the Issuer includes a Subject Alternative Name extension containing an `otherName` with a `type-id` of `id-on-OpenIdFederationEntityId`.